 During the lease term in Broadway

 During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Broadway, the tenant must allow us to enter the rental home.
-Some justifiable reasons to access rental home are to:
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Broadway, the tenant must allow us to come into the rental.
+Some solid reasons to go into rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Broadway.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Broadway.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good reference for rental investors in Broadway
+a good source for rental investors in Broadway

-- Before you put a renter in your investment in Broadway
+- Before you move a tenant into your investment in Broadway

 - Collections and evictions